anothergeorgecoldham/BSides-Perth-Workshop-RPi0W/README.md

 ## Official Instructions for this project
 We are running through setting up P4wnP1 A.L.O.A., details can be found here [https://github.com/mame82/P4wnP1_aloa/blob/master/README.md]

-Because we are all running through this at the same time we will do it different.
+Because we are all running through this at the same time we will do it different to the official instructions.
 (We aren't using the wifi to connect first, but USB/Ethernet Connection)

 ## Useful Documentation